lham/tonguetwister/docs/format-spec/readme.md

 metadata) and a [bitmap data chunk](./chunks/BITD.md) (which only contains raw encoded image data).
 So in order for us to read the image in the chunk correctly we need to connect it with its image data chunk, hence the tight coupling.

-This is done using the [resource key table chunk](./chunks/KEY*.md), given by the fourth resource in the memory map.
+This is done using the [resource assoc table chunk](./chunks/KEY*.md), given by the fourth resource in the memory map.
 This is a relationship mapping table, where each entry represents a [belongs-to relationship](#TODO).
 Such an entry consists of a resource id, a FourCC and the resource id of parent resource to which it belongs.